CodecoolGlobal/tech-interview-workbook-bodaienrico-1/docs/module_progbasics.md

 #### What is the call stack?
 https://dev.to/theoutlander/implementing-the-stack-data-structure-in-javascript-4164

+- Last in first out (LIFO)
+- In stack, a new element is added at one end and an element is removed from that end only.
+The insert and delete operations are often called push and pop.
 #### What is “Stack overflow”?
 An undesirable condition in which a particular computer program tries to use more memory space than the call stack has aviable.
 #### What are the main parts of a function?